-- 13. DEATH: Transformation, events beyond your control, ending corruption, a new but difficult start, inevitable major changes. (the tarot will not predict an actual death)
+- 13. DEATH: Transformation, events beyond your control.
+Shows ending corruption.
+A new but difficult start because of inevitable major changes.
+(The tarot will not predict an actual death.)

-- 14. TEMPERANCE: Management, economy, spirit transcending matter, moderation, wise counsel
+- 14. TEMPERANCE: Management and economy.
+Spirit transcending matter, moderation because of wise counsel

 - 15 THE DEVIL: Anger, violence, jealousy, greed, deceit, instinct, sexual passion.